abates/Windtalker/README.md

 and the Windtalker will use the codec to encode and decode messages on the network.
 If students have implemented their codecs the same way, then everyone should be able to view and understand messages.
 If students have implementations that manipulate the message slightly different then the information will be unintelligible.
-This is demonstrates how everyone involved in a software project needs to be on the same page as everyone else in order to complete a successful project.
+This demonstrates how everyone involved in a software project needs to be on the same page as everyone else in order to complete a successful project.